Pylons/pyramid/docs/designdefense.rst

 - Composability.
-A ZCA component registry can be populated imperatively, or there's an existing mechanism to populate a registry via the use of a configuration file (ZCML, via :term:`pyramid_zcml`).
+A ZCA component registry can be populated imperatively, or there's an existing mechanism to populate a registry via the use of a configuration file (ZCML, via the optional :term:`pyramid_zcml` package).
   We didn't need to write a frontend from scratch to make use of configuration-file-driven registry population.

 - Pluggability.
 Use of the ZCA registry allows for framework extensibility via a well-defined and widely understood plugin architecture.
 As long as